 Move Forward, Physical Therapy

-2. ACL injury
+2. ACL Injury

-The anterior cruciate ligament (ACL) runs down the front of the knee and stabilises the knee joint.
+The anterior cruciate ligament (ACL) runs down the front of the knee and stabilizes the knee joint.
 During a hard fall or sharp unexpected change in motion, the ACL can be damaged on a scale from 1-3 (sprain to tear).

-3. MCL injury
+3. MCL Injury

 The medial collateral ligament (MCL) is another of the four major knee ligaments which stabilises it from outward turning forces (source).
 In skiing, the MCL injury is more common than the ACL, but it is usually faster to heal (further reading).
 While surgery may be required in extreme cases, physical therapy can repair most ligament injuries.

-How to identify a knee injury?
+How to Identify a Knee Injury?